 Column 2 in table 4 contains a regression that excludes the business cycle variables.
-The explanatory power of the bank-specific variables alone is substantial, with an R2 of 0.44.
+The explanatory power of the bank-specific variables alone is substantial, with an R^2 of 0.44.
 The bank-specific variables do not appear to be very sensitive to the inclusion or exclusion of the business cycle variables.
 This indicates that the bank-specific (or portfolio) variables that influence loss rates tend not to be influenced in a consistent way by business cycles.
-19 the regressions in columns 1 and 2 of table 4, indicates that the business cycle variables are jointly significant with a probability above the 99th percentile.20
+19 Nonetheless, the business cycle variables have a strong explanatory effect; an F-test, comparing the regressions in columns 1 and 2 of table 4, indicates that the business cycle variables are jointly significant with a probability above the 99th percentile.20